 Step 1: Make It Work with Siri and Spotlight Search

-With an assigned URL scheme, you can build a simple shortcut in your Shortcuts app that opens the URL scheme, which opens Apple TV Remote.
-You can then use that shortcut with Siri, add it to your home screen or app library, and find it via Spotlight Search.
+You can build a simple shortcut in your Shortcuts app that opens Apple TV Remote on your iPhone.
+You can then use that shortcut with Siri, add it to your Home Screen or App Library, and find it via Spotlight Search.
 And making the shortcut is simple.

-You can also download our premade Open Apple TV Remote shortcut and skip to Step 2 for information on using it from your home screen and app library.
+You can also download one of our premade shortcuts: Show Remote Control, which uses the official action, or Open Apple TV Remote, which uses the URL scheme.
+Then, you can skip to Step 2 for information on using it from your Home Screen and App Library.
+Or you can build it yourself.

-1. Tap (v) next to the shortcut's name, choose "Rename," and give it a new name, such as "Open Apple TV Remote," which also doubles as the Siri command.
+Tap the shortcut's name, choose "Rename," and give it a new name, such as "Open Apple TV Remote," which also doubles as the Siri command.

 If you only want to use Siri or Spotlight Search to open Apple TV Remote, you can tap "Done" to save the shortcut at this point.
-But if you want to give it an app icon for Home Screen and App Library, change the shortcut's current icon.
+But if you want to give it an app icon for Home Screen and App Library, visit Step 2.

 Step 2: Add It to Your Home Screen and App Library

 Tap the current icon next to the shortcut's name to open the icon picker.
-You can also tap (v), then "Choose Icon."
+You can also tap the shortcut's name, then "Choose Icon."
 You can pick any icon and color you want, but the Apple TV icon may be the most appropriate.
 Save it with "Done."

-Now, let's add it to Home Screen and App Library for easier, faster access.
-Tap (v) next to the shortcut's name and choose "Add to Home Screen."
+Now, let's add it to your Home Screen and App Library for easier, faster access.
+Tap the shortcut's name and choose "Add to Home Screen."
 Alternatively, you can tap (i) in the toolbar, followed by "Add to Home Screen."

 Step 3: Open Apple TV Remote Faster

-Whether you stopped after Step 1 above or not, you can ask Siri to "Open Apple TV Remote," and Apple TV Remote will open.
+Whether you stopped after Step 1 above or not, you can ask Siri to "Open Apple TV Remote" (or whatever you name the shortcut), and Apple TV Remote will open.
 You can also search for the remote in Spotlight and open it from there.
+Again, you can use Siri and Spotlight Search to open Apple TV Remote without building a shortcut, but it won't show up in App Library without adding a shortcut on your Home Screen.

 Be the First to Comment